-The goal is to feel those feelings, while also accepting the situation as it is.
-Remember, we don’t have to like it or want it to be happening, but we choose to accept it instead of dwelling and resisting, which ultimately does not work and only succeeds in depleting our energy and making us more miserable than we were initially.
+The goal is to feel your feelings, while also accepting the situation as it is.
+Remember, we don’t have to like it or want it to be happening.
+But we can choose to accept it, instead of resisting, which ultimately does not work and only depletes your energy and making you more miserable than you were initially.

 So, how do we do it?